beccaob/html-css-portfolio-project-1/README.md

 ## Flexbox Froggy

-* Used to familiarlize myself with using flexbox.
+* Used to familiarize myself with using flexbox.
     * https://flexboxfroggy.com/

 ## Unicorn Revealer
-* Chrome extention used to highlight overflow.
+* Chrome extension used to highlight overflow.
     * Can be downloaded here: https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB

-## Multi Device Website Mockup Generator
+## Multi Device Website Mock-up Generator
 * Used to test responsiveness on Apple devices.
 Screenshotted for readme.md file.
     * Can be accessed here: https://techsini.com/multi-mockup/